Fun and unusual things to do in San Francisco: Here’s what’s cool, unique and different to do(2023)

 Happy hour with panoramic views of San Francisco and bay

 There’s nothing like seeing San Francisco from above and one of the most stunning locations to see downtown and the entire bay area would be at the top of the Marriot at their View Lounge bar.
 Located on the 39th floor, the views from the View Lounge are truly magnificent and if you get there when they open at 4pm, you will be rewarded with gorgeous afternoon light into sunset (try to get to the View Lounge on a clear day).
-Of course trying out some of their appetizers or a cool cocktail will enhance the experience while you see the scene change slowly for sunset in the city.
+Of course, trying out some of their appetizers or a cool cocktail will enhance the experience while you see the scene change slowly for sunset in the city.
 For more information on the View, menu and open hours, check out their website here.

 Tip: there are many spots around the city with fantastic views from above, you can check out my link below of places that are open for the public to check out some amazing panoramas of the city.

-Views of the city from above
+Views of San Francisco from above

 A visit to the Exploratorium